 Individuals staying in an inpatient facility often experience blockout time as a part of their treatment and recovery.
 This can be a vital part of the rehab experience.
 Blockout can allow patients to work on their recoveries in an intensely focused way.
-Call 800-654-0987 now if you or someone you love is looking for safe and effective inpatient drug rehab.

 What Is Blockout Time?

 Blockout or blackout time is a point in a person’s treatment, usually in an inpatient or residential center, where they do not have contact with the outside world.
 This may seem harsh, but it is actually a tried-and-true method that helps many individuals slow down and think about what they really want: from their recoveries and for their lives.
 According to the National Institute on Drug Abuse, “No single treatment is appropriate for everyone,” but this practice has been known to be incredibly helpful for many recovering addicts, especially those requiring more intensive treatment.